Bishal44/ML_ex3/README.md

  ## New JN Versions
  - Used segments from 0 to 7 (if u want to execute the code add the sgm 0-7 in reuters_sample folder)
  - 1 Model trained using LSTM32
  - 2.)
-Single layer model trained using LSTM64 with 20 epochs (LSTM64.ipynb)
+Single layer model trained using LSTM64 with 20 epochs (LSTM64.ipynb), training_time: 00.11.02
  - 3 Model trained using LSTM128
  - 4 Model trained using Epoch32
  - 5 Model trained using Multilayer LSTM32